dynamiqs/dynamiqs/README.md

 ## Installation

-You can install dynamiqs with `pip`:
+You can install Dynamiqs with `pip`:

 ```shell
 pip install dynamiqs